sxyalliance/vegas/README.md

 ## Authors & contributors

-The original setup of this repository is by [Sunxyw](https://github.com/sunxyw).
+The original setup of this repository is by [Sunxyw](https://github.com/sunxyw), and then maintained by the [SXYA Press Department](https://github.com/sxyalliance).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/sunxyw/vegas/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/sxyalliance/vegas/contributors).

 ## Security